Skip to Content

 Ezume Images / Shutterstock

 The sweet potato roll is a healthy and simple sushi that has a crunchy texture and savory flavor.
-Given that it usually just contains sweet potatoes as the filling with the nori and rice, it is a great roll to give to someone hesitant to try sushi.
+Given that it usually just contains sweet potatoes, nori, and rice, it is a great roll to give to someone hesitant to try sushi.
 You can also bolster the flavor by drizzling with unagi (eel) sauce.

 15. Smoked Salmon Nigiri

-While rolls tend to be more popular in the US, nigiri is more common than rolls in Japanese sushi restaurants.
+While rolls tend to be more popular in the US, nigiri is far more common in Japanese sushi restaurants.
 Smoked salmon nigiri consists of smoked salmon and rice.
 This simple combination adds a unique flavor and texture that I think enhances the taste of the smoked salmon.

 16. Mango Roll